imaginary-cloud/CameraManager/README.md

 ## Installation with Swift Package Manager

-[Swift Package Manager](https://swift.org/package-manager/) The Swift Package Manager is a tool for managing the distribution of Swift code.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.

 ```
 import PackageDescription